Q: What are the criteria for admission to the Brown CS doctoral program?

 - Academic performance: The GPA is not the only criterion.
 Grades in computer science and related disciplines, such as math, count more than grades in other areas.
 Also, we take into account the fact that at some very competitive schools it's difficult to achieve a high GPA.

 - Letters of recommendation: Letters must give a detailed, factual, and candid evaluation of your capabilities.
 Rankings and comparisons with other students are very useful.
 Ask your recommender to follow these guidelines and remind your recommenders about deadlines to ensure they're met.
 We routinely find ourselves unable to admit potentially qualified students because their letters of recommendation didn't arrive in time.

 - Research experience: Although not required, it can boost your chances of admission considerably.
 If you've worked on a research project, please tell us about it and ask at least one of your recommenders to comment on it.
 If your work is part of a joint project, the recommender should indicate your specific contribution to the project.
 Include abstracts or reprints of any papers you have published in journals or presented at conferences.

 - General GRE scores: These scores let us compare the basic skills of applicants from diverse backgrounds.
 We're aware that test performance can improve considerably with practice, some people don't perform well on tests, and the verbal GRE is harder for some foreign applicants.
-In order to be considered for our program, the minimum score you can receive on the GRE verbal test is 155.
+Note that this test is no longer requred for admission but you may opt to send your scores.

 - TOEFL and IELTS scores: Applicants whose native language isn't English and who haven't received a college degree from an institution in an English-speaking country must take the TOEFL exam.
 You can also submit additional evidence, such as a certificate of completion for an English course.
 We generally don't consider applicants with scores below 620 (PBT), 260 (CBT), or 105 (IBT), and prefer scores higher than that.
 The corresponding minimum IELTS score is 7.